Suhanshu123/Commonly-Faced-Android-Errors/README.md

 ### 1- First checkout your logcat.
 Don't know about logcat- Not worry just follow the steps:-

-  Logcat is a command-line tool that dumps a log of system messages, including stack traces when the device throws an error and messages that you have written from your app with the Log class.
+  Logcat is a command-line tool that dumps a log of system messages, including stack traces when the device throws an error and messages that you have written from your app with the Log class [Definition by https://developer.android.com/studio/command-line/logcat.html ]

 #### a) You can find logcat in the bottom of your Android Screen